 If you are holding the presentation at your premises, prepare the room in advance

-- Prevent any distractions.
-For example, make sure you will not be disturbed by phone calls or by people entering the room.
+- Prevent any distractions - make sure you will not be disturbed by phone calls or by people entering the room.

 - Ensure that refreshments are available.